Regateiro/ATBCrafter/README.md

 - **Automatically detects when the next action is ready to be used.**
   - Makes crafting faster when compared to using in-game macros.
   - Prevents lag spikes from messing up the craft.
-- **Sets cross job actions automatically.**
-  - Prior to executing a macro, the application can detect all cross-job actions used in the macro and set them automatically.
-Never fail another craft because you forgot to do that!
-- **Handles "Maker's Mark" rotations.**
-  - The number of necessary "Flawless Synthesis" can be defined and are executed in succession.
-  - "Flawless Synthesis" actions can be replaced by "Tricks of the Trade" up to a defined maximum number.
-  - The number of failed "Flawless Synthesis" can be tracked so the macro can change depending on it.
 - **Can craft the same item many times without human intervention.**
   - The number of times that a macro is to be executed can be defined.
   - The location of the "Begin Synthesis" button can be defined, which once detected is pressed for the next craft.